moormanjacob/html-recipe-project/README.md

 # HTML Recipe Project

-A collection of recipes to solidify the skills
+A recipe for brie cheese to solidify the skills
 I have learned in HTML so far.
-There is a home page and three recipie pages, each with their own recipe.
+There is a home page and a Brie Recipe page.

 This is not meant to be visually apealing.
 "Walk before you run."